- Make investing in Vallejo easier through a clear expression of Vallejo’s vision and expectations for development in various areas of the city.

 Zoning Code Diagnosis

-The diagnosis of the Vallejo Zoning Code (Title 16) was previously prepared by Opticos, which provided an initial review of the of the current Vallejo Zoning Code.
-The Code Diagnosis Memo prepared by Opticos providing a summary and evaluation of the current Vallejo Zoning Code, can be found here.
+The diagnosis of the current Vallejo Zoning Code (Title 16) was previously prepared by Opticos.
+The Code Diagnosis Memo prepared by Opticos providing a summary and evaluation of the current Vallejo Zoning Code, can be found HERE.

 An analysis of the existing character of Vallejo focuses on both the macro-scale (i.e. residential neighborhoods, commercial districts, corridors, etc.) and the micro-scale (i.e. street character, building character and setbacks, etc.).
 The micro-scale analysis relates to the “walkable urban” areas of the City, the focus of a Form-Based Code that may be used in certain parts of the City.
 The process for the micro-scale analysis, including a preliminary generalized map of Vallejo’s walkable urban areas, can be found HERE.